Sheilem/Sheilem/README.md

 - 💻 Coding up projects ranging from algorithms to web applications
 - 📚 Learning and growing every day, one line of code at a time

-## Proficient Languages
+## 💻 Technical Proficiency

+I'm proficient in the following programming languages and technologies:

-- Java
+- ⚙️ Assembly Language
-- C
+- 🅾️ C
-- C#
+- #️⃣ C#
-- Assembler
+- ☕ Java
-- Node.js
+- 🌐 Node.js
-- Express Framework
+- 🚀 Express.js Framework
-- JavaScript
+- 🟨 JavaScript

 ## Connect with Me